jorgeaguirre-dev/Cyber_Attacks_Detection/README.md

 | 47  | ct_dst_src_ltm  | integer | No of connections of the same source (1) and the destination (3) address in in 100 connections according to the last time (26). |
 | 48  | attack_cat      | nominal | The name of each attack category.
 In this data set, nine categories e.g. Fuzzers, Analysis, Backdoors, DoS Exploits, Generic, Reconnaissance, Shellcode and Worms |
 | 49  | Label           | binary  | 0 for normal and 1 for attack records                                                                                    |

+## 📄 License

+This project is licensed under the [MIT License](./LICENSE).

+💡 For commercial inquiries or specific licensing questions, feel free to contact me.